monk-afk/SquareOne/templates/markdown/updates.md

 # Recent Updates

+### July 21 | Mandated Taxes and Chat Filter Update {.header-separator}

+"Profit Sharing" has been an optional feature of shops for the last 9 months.
+It will now be mandated for all shops, and any shop selling items for cash will automatically contribute 10%% of their cash sales towards the half-hourly money drops.

+What to expect:

+  - If you have a shop selling items for cash, you will receive 90%% of the cash sale
+    - Example: if you sell gold for $10, each sale gives you $9
+  - The server 30 minute money drops will give more than $10 more frequently
+  - Everyone will complain about it, but in the long run they will have more money to spend

+For more details about the shop taxes, [click here](/pages/economy.html)

+___

+And yes, another chat filter update.
+I don't have much to say about it.
+It should be better than the last one, but I always say that.

 ### June 24 | Add Lantern Slabs and Improved Textures {.header-separator}

 A few nodes were missing from the available slabs, have been added: